swarm-lab/Rvision/README.md

 Heck yeah!
 You can AND you should!
 You can even take pictures of your dog if you are that kind of degenerate person :-)

-After placing your favorite pet in front of the wwebcam, just do:
+After placing your favorite pet in front of the webcam, just do:

 ```r
 myStream <- stream(0)   # 0 will start your default webcam in general.